joy13975/AWS-helper-tools/README.md

 ## `aws-mfa-me`

 Activates an AWS session in the current shell with MFA.
-Uses previously obtained & cached credentials if available.
+The tool automatically caches credentials and re-use them if available.

 ### Configuration